 - Trauma – recent and/or past complex trauma including abuse, neglect and emotional mis-attunement

-- Eating concerns such as binge-eating, over-eating and bulimia nervosa
+- Eating concerns such as anorexia, binge-eating, over-eating and bulimia nervosa

 - Addiction and substance use issues

 - Emotional difficulties such as dysregulation and feeling overwhelmed